b3nj4hb/b3nj4hb.github.io/index.md

 </div>

 <div class="card">
-  <h3>web application for the management of chosica municipal licenses</h3>
+  <h3>Web application for the management of Chosica municipal licenses</h3>
   <p><b>Angular and NodeJS</b></p>
   <ul>
     <li>A web project to manage the operating licenses of the municipality.</li>